 I work with corporates to assess how they are performing, holistically.
 We look at their performance results but we also assess their employee happiness and wellness, diversity, and inclusion.
 We additionally look at how equipped managers are to have real conversations with their teams, approaches to flexible working, how “bought-in” to the company mission and vision employees are, why that matters, and so on.
 There’s no one size fits all solution, but by working through this balanced assessment, we get to know the changes a corporate needs to create a safe and supportive environment, where employees can thrive and so can business.

 What an incredibly inspiring business and something that is needed.
 Thank you for sharing that.
-In your own words can you tell us why you began your new business journey what inspired you to do this?
+In your own words can you tell us why you began your new business journey and what inspired you to do this?

-I joined a tech startup back in 2013 and helped take it from $100m valuation to $3.7bn acquisition, then through M&A integration.
+I joined a tech startup back in 2013 and helped take it from a $100m valuation to a $3.7bn acquisition, then through M&A integration.
 The acquisition made software M&A records and we worked relentlessly to earn that accolade.

 It was a six and a half year journey where I quickly went from marketing foot soldier to regional CMO, and then, later on, took a holistic business role as regional COO.
 I loved it, it was my greatest love affair, but looking back I realise that I was almost suffering from some kind of corporate Stockholm syndrome – I’d fallen in love with my capture.

 Approx five years into my role, I suffered burnout which manifested itself in a total mental and physical breakdown.
 I took two weeks off work and didn’t manage to return for six months.
-I was unable to walk for long periods or even walk properly, I couldn’t think clearly, concentration was impossible.
-I suffered extreme chronic fatigue, migraines, nausea, and loss of appetite, anxiety, and depression.
+I was unable to walk for long periods or even walk properly, I couldn’t think clearly, and concentration was impossible.
+I suffered extreme chronic fatigue, migraines, nausea, loss of appetite, anxiety, and depression.
 For a chunk of these six months, I felt like I was doing little more than surviving.